Perpetual Futures are a special type of Futures contract that have no expiration date and have an auto-rolling feature every four-hours.

 Example Funding Rate 3: (Absolute vs. relative rate)

-Assume time is 12 UTC and that the real-time index price of BTCUSD is $7,000, and the relative rate set for the four-hour period is 0.05% per hour.
+Assume time is 12 UTC and that the real-time index price of BTCUSD is $7,000 and the relative rate set for the one-hour period is 0.05% per hour.

 You will immediately begin receiving funding at an absolute rate of 0.05%/$7,000 = 0.000007142% per hour per contract unit.